lasellers/eve-materials-lookup/README.md

 ## Todo

-* The app is stable now, but I've been looking into various dynamic proogramming techniques to optimize the responsiveness.
+* The app is stable now, but I've been looking into various dynamic programming techniques to optimize the responsiveness.
 For the next version, going to update the algs to see if we can't improve speed by about 100x.